MicroMalekul/geoscan_fpv/README.md

   Arudino is a file that you need to upload in arduino(surprisingly) to make it convert serial signal from code to PPM signal for HF module

-  To make it work you need to go to C:\Users\Username\Documents\Arduino\libraries\PPMEncoder\src\PPMEncoder.h and change "static const uint16_t MIN = 1000;" to "static const uint16_t MIN = 900;" and only then upload scetch to the arduino
+  To make it work you need to go to C:\Users\Username\Documents\Arduino\libraries\PPMEncoder\src\PPMEncoder.h and change "static const uint16_t MIN = 1000;" to "static const uint16_t MIN = 900;" and only then upload sketch to the arduino

 # pioneerPPM